BobBuildTool/bob/doc/manual/configuration.rst

     flag, any upload problem will be treated as error.
 Downloads are not affected by this flag.
 They already ignore network errors by default.

+``strictdownload``
+    By default, downloads from an archive ignore most network errors (i.e.  no route to host, connection refused).
+With this flag, all network errors are treated as error.
+In any case, it is never an error if a download does not find the requested archive on the backend.

 ``nolocal``
     Do not use this archive in local builds.